jarvis0999/EV_vehicles_Market_Analysis/README.md

 From the above graph, we can see: The number of actual EV registrations remained relatively low and stable until around 2010, after which there was a consistent and steep upward trend, suggesting a significant increase in EV adoption.
 The forecasted EV registrations predict an even more dramatic increase in the near future, with the number of registrations expected to rise sharply in the coming years.
 Given the growing trend in actual EV registrations and the projected acceleration as per the forecast data, we can conclude that the EV market size is expected to expand considerably
 From our market size analysis of electric vehicles, we found a promising future for the EV industry, indicating a significant shift in consumer preferences and a potential increase in related investment and business opportunities.
+(The dataset was a bit large and couldn't be uploaded at this time)